SiulRek/ImageMLResearch/docs/source/recipes.rst

     :alt: Experiment Assets
     :align: center

 The following sections explain the implementation of the three categories and demonstrate an experiment using the *MNIST Digit* dataset :cite:`mnist1998`.
+For real-world examples, visit the `ImageMLResearch demo directory <https://github.com/SiulRek/ImageMLResearch/tree/api-development/demo>`_.

 .. _Recipes_DefiningExperiment: